pitosalas/cleancont/output/2019-04-21-Some-great-links-for-04_22_2019.md

 ---
 title: "Some great links for  04/22/2019"
-subtitle: "* [Dockerize the multi-services application for local development](<https://dev.to/amplifr/dockerize..."
+subtitle: "* Dockerize the multi-services application for local development"
 category: "uncategorized"
 tags: []
 date: "2019-04-21"